Video Premiere: Madame Reaper doubles down on “Utopia”

 Alt-rock duo Gardenia are making big noise with just two people.
 On their new EP Don’t Look Up, Ryan Zakin and Tamir Malik channel thunderous drums, distorted bass riffs, and sharp, storytelling lyrics that reflect daily occurrences as well as the chaos of the world around them.
 Produced by Jack Shirley (Gouge Away, Deafheaven), the three-song release pushes their sound to new heights.
 We spoke with the band about breaking through creative blocks, optimizing studio spaces, stoner rock and underrated records.
 Check out the our interview to learn “6 Things” about New York’s Gardenia.

-Get to Weird Era
+Get to know Weird Era

 Pittsburgh shoegaze band Weird Era makes a bold first impression with their debut EP Shrine.
 It’s a raw, distortion-laced release fueled by a strong DIY spirit and creative chemistry.
 Shrine is more than just a sonic experience.
 It’s a product of close friendships, spontaneous songwriting, and a clear love for their local scene.
 In our interview, the band opens up about capturing lightning-in-a-bottle moments, embracing vulnerability in lyrics, and why they don’t see their music as a business.
 Plus, they shout out some of Pittsburgh’s most exciting indie acts.